FocusCognitive processes associated with sociality

 - Teaching is … transmission (of information)

 SynopsisSocial Cognition is a specialized Cognitivism that focuses on the learning processes associated with sociality and relationship.
 Subfoci include perception, judgment, and memory – insofar as they pertain to social relationships.
+Theories and constructs associated with Social Cognition include:

-CommentaryThe term “social cognition” is used rather widely in contemporary psychology and sociology, and it would appear that only a small portion of those references pertain to the theory of Social Cognition.
+CommentaryThe term “social cognition” is used rather widely in contemporary Psychology and Sociology, and it would appear that only a small portion of those references pertain to the theory of Social Cognition.
 Rather, more common usage is reflective of general agreement that the social plays a profoundly influential role in the personal (and vice versa).
 The actual theory of Social Cognition is much more specific and much less commonly embraced – not in the least because of its uncritical alignment with Cognitivism and its indefensible premise that the brain operates like a digital computer.

 Authors and/or Prominent InfluencesLacking any innovative or provocative insights, it is difficult to align Social Cognition with any seminal thinkers.